Personal Immigration

 • Finding out from UKVI or HM Passport Office any reasons for delay in your immigration, nationality or passport application, and what, if anything, has been done to advance your case.
 This can help when considering whether to challenge long delays in deciding applications.

-How do I make a Subject Access Request?
+4. How Do I Make a Subject Access Request?

 It is usual to apply to smaller data controllers, for instance GPs or employers, in writing.
 They will require a copy of your passport or other identity document, and a letter specifying who you are, and the information you would like from them.
-A useful general template for Subject Access Requests is found at the Information Commissioner’s Office (ICO) website.
+A useful general template for Subject Access Requests is found on the website of the Information Commissioner’s Office (ICO).

 Some data controllers, especially bodies which have to process a large number of Subject Access Requests like UKVI or HM Passport Office, ask that requests are made in particular ways.
 These bodies often ask for a significant amount of identity information, including address histories, parents’ details, past identity document details, details of past immigration applications and more.